kubernetes/steering/travel-sponsorship.md

  - The location, dates of the event and where you will be traveling from.
  - The presentation you intend to give, if applicable.
  - The size of the stipend you wish to receive.
+   - The stipend could be used for meals, travel expenses, and other conference-related expenses.
+It should NOT be used as personal spending money.

 ### Approval